About Us

 Portland Indigenous Marketplace supports Indigenous artists and entrepreneurs by providing barrier-free, culturally respectful spaces that encourage cultural resilience and economic sustainability by promoting public education through cultural arts.

 As an organization made of and serving primarily local artists that create handmade and original designs, though this organization may not serve a particular art form, this Indigenous community is very connected with the Native American artist community in the Portland Metropolitan Area and beyond.
-Portland Indigenous Marketplace is proud to serve artists through the Indigenous Marketplace programming with heritage from Shoshone-Bannock to Dine (Navajo) tribes, Warm Springs to North Dakota, Mexica, Haitian, Fulani, Quechua and so on.
+Portland Indigenous Marketplace is proud to serve artists through the Indigenous Marketplace programming with heritage from tribal members from all over North American including Dine (Navajo) tribes, Warm Springs, Lakota, Klamath as well as Indigenous global communities such as Mexica, Haitian, Fulani, Quechua and so on.

 The Portland Indigenous Marketplace as a unique organization made up of and serving artists and entrepreneurs that can truly play an important role in supporting the arts and the local economy.
 See you soon!